 - Module: Research Project

 - Module: Doctoral Research and Innovation in Clinical Science

-Entry to HSST programme for Life Sciences
+Completion of HSST programme for Life Sciences

 An ‘Alternate Pathway’ for those with an appropriate research doctorate (PhD) is available which requires completion of all components of the DClinSci other than the research project.
-However since the research doctorate (PhD) is not admissible in lieu of Section C of the professional doctorate those trainees opting to follow this pathway exit HSST solely with a Postgraduate Diploma in Leadership and Professionalism for Healthcare Sciences.
+However, since the research doctorate (PhD) is not admissible in lieu of Section C of the professional doctorate those trainees opting to follow this pathway exit HSST solely with a Postgraduate Diploma in Leadership and Professionalism for Healthcare Sciences.